Mary Leakey: Childhood

 The Nicols spent much of their time in southern France where young Mary became fluent in French.
-In 1925, when Mary was 12, the Nicols stayed at the commune, Les Eyzies, at a time when Elie Peyrony, a French archaeologist and prehistorian, was excavating one of the caves there.
+In 1925, when Mary was 12, the Nicols stayed at the commune, Les Eyzies, at a time when Élie Peyrony, a French archaeologist and prehistorian, was excavating a cave there.
 Peyrony was not excavating scientifically during that early stage of archaeology and did not understand the significance of much of what he found.
-Mary received permission to go through the remnants of his dig and this was where her interests in prehistory and archaeology were sparked.
-She started a collection of points, scrapers, and blades from the dump and developed her first system of classification.
+Mary received permission to go through the remnants of his dig.
+This was where her interests in prehistory and archaeology were sparked.
+She started a collection of points, scrapers and blades from the dump and developed her first system of classification.

-The family then moved to Cabrerets, a village of Lot, France.
-There she met Abbé Lemozi, the village priest, who befriended her and became her mentor for a time.
+The family relocated to Cabrerets, a village of Lot, France.
+Mary met Abbé Lemozi, the village priest, who befriended her and became her mentor for a time.
 The two toured Pech Merle cave to view the prehistoric paintings of bison and horses.

 Education

 In the spring of 1926, when Mary was thirteen years old, her father died of cancer and Mary and her mother returned to London.
 Mary was placed in a local Catholic convent to be educated, and she later boasted of never passing an examination there.
 Although she spoke fluent French, Mary did not excel at French language studies, apparently because her teacher frowned upon her provincial accent.
 She was expelled for refusing to recite poetry, and was later expelled from a second convent school for causing an explosion in a chemistry laboratory.
 After the second expulsion, her mother hired two tutors, who were no more successful than the nuns.
-After the unsuccessful tutors, her mother hired a nanny.
+After the unsuccessful tutors, her mother hired a governess.

 Mary's particular interests centered on illustration and archaeology, but formal university admission was impossible with her academic record.
 Her mother contacted a professor at Oxford University about possible admission, and was encouraged not to apply, as it would be a waste of her time.
-Mary had no further contact with the university until it awarded her an honorary doctoral degree in 1951.
+Mary had no further contact with the university until it awarded her an honorary doctoral degree in 1981.

 The small family moved to Kensington, in West London, where, though unregistered, Mary attended lectures in archaeology and related subjects at University College and at the London Museum, where she studied under Mortimer Wheeler.

 Mary applied to work on a number of summer excavations.
 Wheeler was the first to accept her for a dig.
-It took place at St. Albans at the Roman site of Verulamium.
+It took place at St Albans at the Roman site of Verulamium.
 Her next dig was at Hembury, a Neolithic site, under Dorothy Liddell, who trained her for four years until 1934.
 Her illustrations of tools for Liddell drew the attention of Gertrude Caton Thompson, and, in late 1932, she entered the field as an illustrator for Caton Thompson's book The Desert Fayoum.